tanvirtareq/anki-card-creator-add-on/README.md

 # Anki Card Creator

-A simple desktop application to quickly create Anki flashcards with audio and phonetic transcription.
+A simple desktop application to quickly create Anki flashcards with audio, phonetic transcription, definitions, and translations.

 ## Features

 -   **Cross-Platform:** Runs on Windows, macOS, and Linux.
--   **Simple Interface:** A clean and minimalist UI for ease of use.
--   **Audio Generation:** Automatically generates English audio for your words or phrases using Google Text-to-Speech.
--   **Phonetic Transcription:** Includes the IPA phonetic transcription on the back of the card.
+-   **Two Card Types:**
+    -   **Simple Audio:** A basic card with audio on the front and the word/phonetics on the back.
+    -   **Spelling Rescue:** An interactive card with audio and a text box on the front.
+The back includes the answer, definitions, synonyms, and an example sentence, all with Bangla translations.
+-   **Automatic Data Fetching:** For Spelling Rescue cards, it automatically fetches data from a dictionary API.
+-   **Automatic Translation:** Fetched data is translated to Bangla.
--   **Ready-to-Import:** Creates a `.apkg` file that you can directly import into your Anki application.
+-   **Ready-to-Import:** Creates a single `output.apkg` file that you can directly import into your Anki application.

 ## Requirements

 -   [Python 3](https://www.python.org/downloads/)
+-   An active internet connection (for audio generation, dictionary lookup, and translation).

 ## Setup Instructions